oroinc/documentation/commerce/user_guide/getting_started/activities/calls/activities_calls_actions.rst

 Export Call Logs
 ^^^^^^^^^^^^^^^^

-The exported file will contain all call record fields marked for export in the **Call** entity settings.
-For more information about configuring fields for export, see the :ref:`Entity Fields <doc-entity-fields-create>` guide.
+The exported file will contain all call record fields marked for export in **Call** settings.

 .. note::
 	All existing call records are exported at once.